AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Known Issues in Release 6.7.1574**

-* **AVX-29183**  - Performing a dry run in 6.7.1185 and later versions will fail if the CSP Gateway’s image and/or CloudNs are based on IKE-type Racoon**, even though the upgrade from version 6.7.1185 to 6.8.1148 will succeed.
-Aviatrix recommends performing an image upgrade of gateways running IKE-type Racoon before performing the software upgrade.
-An image upgrade will upgrade the gateway image version and thereby change the IKE-type on the gateways from Racoon to Strongswan.
-Please follow the steps below to perform a `Gateway Image Upgrade <https://docs.aviatrix.com/documentation/latest/platform-administration/gateway-image-migration.html?expand=true>`_:

-Controller > Settings > Maintenance > Selective Gateway Upgrade > Select the gateway which lists IKE-type Racoon > click **Image Upgrade**.

-Gateways running older images will not be able to upgrade from 6.6.5224 to 6.7.1185 without performing an image upgrade of gateways to switch to IKE-type Strongswan.
-All gateways must run Strongswan prior to upgrading to version 6.7.1185.

-** If your account uses Racoon-based CloudN, contact Aviatrix Support to replace your CloudN hardware to Strongswan before upgrading to version 6.7.1185.
+* **AVX-29183** - (Cloud gateways) An image upgrade to 6.7.1574 and later versions will fail if the Cloud Gateway is based on IKE-type Racoon**.
+See the Upgrade Prerequisites section.

 6.7.1550 (02/01/2023)
 ==================================